 The Linda Kelso Wright Award

-In memory of Linda Kelso Wright, Mount Holyoke class of 1960, this award is available to qualifying junior and senior art history majors who wish to undertake art history study projects that take them off-campus.
+In memory of Linda Kelso Wright, Mount Holyoke class of 1960, the Linda Kelso award is available to qualifying junior and senior art history majors who wish to undertake art history study projects that take them off-campus.
 The award may be used for an art history program, internship, archaeological project, senior thesis, or research project coordinated with faculty.
 Projects must contribute to a student’s academic program at Mount Holyoke.
 Students must have taken appropriate courses in art history to qualify for an award.
 International students returning to their home country may not qualify.
 Awards will range between $500 and $1,000.
+No application required.